 Coastal Zone Management

-GWRC provides staff support to the Regional Stormwater Managers Technical Committee, which is made up of local environmental planners, MS4/stormwater program managers/staff and/or planning directors, development review personnel, Rappahannock River Basin Commission and Soil & Water Conservation Districts, and Friends of the Rappahannock.
+GWRC provides staff support to the Regional Environmental Managers Technical Committee, which is made up of local environmental planners, MS4/stormwater program managers/staff, development review personnel, Rappahannock River Basin Commission, and Soil & Water Conservation Districts, Friends of the Rappahannock, and other stakeholders.
 This group meets quarterly to discuss topics of mutual interest including any new or revised regulatory changes, best practices, and other matters important to the group.
 This group has been effective in facilitating and propagating the latest changes in the stormwater regulations and best practices.

 Plant Central Rappahannock Natives Campaign